NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Lantern of Hope (Gestalt).md

-The creature gains a +3 status bonus to damage rolls and to saving throws against [[Spells/Wave of Despair|Wave of Despair]].
+The creature gains a +3 status bonus to damage rolls and to saving throws against [[Wave of Despair|Wave of Despair]].

 *Source: Pathfinder Bestiary*
 *OGL*